softchris/golang-book/05-misc/03-regex/README.md

 Imagine `title` should be replaced by `name`, how do we do that?

-Well, it would be easy to just replace title by name.
+Well, it would be straight forward to replace title by name.
 Let's say we have this file content though:

 ```xml
 <books>